zeroincombenze/tools/zerobug/README.rst

 `Z0BUG_build_os_tree list_of_paths` (bash)

-Build a full os tree to test from supplied list.
+Build a full os tree to test.
-If python, list of paths is a list of strings.
-If bash, list is one string of paths separated by spaces.

-Function reads list of paths and then create all directories.
+Function reads list of paths and then creates all directories.
 If directory is an absolute path, it is created with the supplied path.
 If directory is a relative path, the directory is created under "tests/res" directory.

 Warning!
 No check is made is parent dir does not exit.
 Please, supply path from parent to children, if you want to build a nested tree.

+Args:
+    * os_tree (list): list of directories to create

+Returns:
+    str: parent path of filesystem

 ::